SouravD-Me/Covinfo-India/README.md

 ## **Web-Based Covid-19 Data Analytics and Visualization using Python and HTML-CSS Framework**

-An Undergraduate (Computer Science &amp; Engineering) Final Semester Project to Track the Covid-19 Second Wave and Vaccination Information in India (and Kolkata).
+An Undergraduate (Computer Science &amp; Engineering) Final Semester Project to Track the Peak of Covid-19 Second Wave and Vaccination Information in India (and Kolkata).

 <div align="justify">